MIDUS: Memory-Infused Depth Up-Scaling

-\blue{Following \citep{cao2025progressive}, our base models are Llama-3.2-1B and Llama-3.1-8B \citep{grattafiori2024llama}.
-We add 8 and 16 additional blocks to these models, respectively, for each DUS and MIDUS variant.
-For MIDUS, unless otherwise specified, each memory layer is implemented with a product-key bank with \(n=64\) sub-keys per row/column, i.e., \(N=n^2=4096\) composite keys per head, and \(\mathrm{Top}\text{-}k\) selection with \(k=4\).
-Both base models have 32 attention heads per block.
-Consequently, for Llama-3.2-1B, replacing 8 blocks with HML memory blocks yields $32 \times 64^{2} \times 8 \approx 1\text{M}$ total memory slots, and by the same calculation, Llama-3.1-8B utilizes approximately $2\text{M}$ slots.
-Throughout the result tables, boldface denotes the best score, and underlining denotes the second-best.
-Further experimental details, hyperparameter settings, and ablation studies are provided in the Appendix.}
+Following \citep{cao2025progressive}, we use Llama-3.2-1B and Llama-3.1-8B~\citep{grattafiori2024llama} as base models, adding 8 and 16 blocks, respectively, for DUS and MIDUS.
+Unless specified, each MIDUS memory layer uses a product-key bank with \(n=64\) row/column sub-keys, i.e., \(N=n^2=4096\) composite keys per head, and \(\mathrm{Top}\text{-}k\) retrieval with \(k=4\).
+Since both base models have 32 attention heads per block, replacing 8 blocks with HML yields 1.05M head-specific addressable memory slots, corresponding to product-key composite indices, for Llama-3.2-1B, while Llama-3.1-8B with 16 inserted blocks reaches 2.10M slots.
+For HIVE in HML, we set $r=d_h$.
+Boldface and underlining denote the best and second-best scores, respectively.
+Additional details and ablations are provided in the Appendix.

-\paragraph{\blue{DUS placement policy.}} \blue{Block placement depends on the DUS method.
-Llama Pro \citep{wu2024llama} employs a uniform depth-wise policy, with blocks evenly inserted and initialized from the preceding block.
-MIDUS follows the same policy but initializes each added block from the subsequent block.
-We call this the \textit{Distributed} policy, consistent with the difference between Eq.\ref{eq:dus} and Eq.\ref{eq:midus}.
-Alternatively, added blocks may be concentrated in upper blocks (\textit{Top-heavy}), as in OpT-DeUS \citep{cao2025progressive} and LESA \citep{yang2025lesa}, or in lower blocks (\textit{Bottom-heavy}).
-Up-scaled Llama-3.2-1B has 24 layers, and the added-block indices for each policy are as follows: \begin{itemize}